google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-ACACIA GUM-(47)அரேபிக் கம் Skip to main content

 In 1445, Prince Henry the Navigator set up a trading post on Arguin Island (off the coast of modern Mauritania), which acquired acacia gum and slaves for Portugal.
 With the merger of the Portuguese and Spanish crowns in 1580, the Spaniards became the dominant influence along the coast.
 In 1638, however, they were replaced by the Dutch, who were the first to begin exploiting the acacia gum trade.
 Produced by the acacia trees of Trarza and Brakna, and used in textile pattern printing, this acacia gum was considered superior to that previously obtained in Arabia.
 By 1678, the French had driven out the Dutch and established a permanent settlement at Saint Louis at the mouth of the Senegal River, where the French Company of the Senegal River (Compagnie Française du Sénégal) had been trading for more than fifty years.[5]

-For much of the 19th century, gum arabic was the major export from French and British trading colonies in modern Senegal and Mauritania.
+For much of the 19th century, gum Arabic was the major export from French and British trading colonies in modern Senegal and Mauritania.
 France in particular first came into conflict with inland African states over the supply of the commodity, providing an early spur for the conquest of French West Africa.
 As the Atlantic slave trade weakened in the early 19th century, The Emirate of Trarza and its neighbors, in what is today southern Mauritania, collected taxes on trade, especially gum arabic, which the French were purchasing in ever-increasing quantities for its use in industrial fabric production.
 West Africa had become the sole supplier of world acacia gum by the 18th century, and its export at the French colony of Saint-Louis doubled in the decade of 1830 alone.
 Taxes, and a threat to bypass Saint-Louis by sending gum to the British traders at Portendick, eventually brought the Emirate of Trarza into direct conflict with the French.
 In the 1820s, the French launched the Franco-Trarzan War of 1825.
 The new emir, Muhammad al Habib, had signed an agreement with the Waalo Kingdom, directly to the south of the river.
 In return for an end to raids in Waalo territory, the Emir took the heiress of Waalo as a bride.
-The prospect that Trarza might inherit control of both banks of the Senegal struck at the security of French traders, and the French responded by sending a large expeditionary force that crushed Muhammad's army.
+The prospect that Trarza might inherit control of both banks of Senegal struck at the security of French traders, and the French responded by sending a large expeditionary force that crushed Muhammad's army.
 The war incited the French to expand to the north of the Senegal River for the first time, heralding French direct involvement in the interior of West Africa.
 Gum Arabic continued to be exported in large quantities from the Sahel areas of French West Africa (modern Senegal, Mauritania, Mali, Burkina Faso, and Niger) and French Equatorial Africa (modern Chad) until these nations gained their independence in 1959-61.

 Sudan